rnpbr/opennetworking-docs/docs/en/Ferramentas/Telegraf/index.md

 This command will:

-- Download the Docker Compose file containing the service configuration.
+- Download the Docker Compose file containing the services configuration.
 - Create the **Telegraf** directory, where the necessary files will be stored.

 ---

 ## :octicons-container-24: 5.
-Spinning Up the Containers
+Starting the Containers

-To start the Telegraf services and its components, execute:
+To start the Telegraf services and its components, run:

 ```bash
 docker compose up -d